 Starting in 1990…

 Back Thru The Future Computer Recycling, Inc. located in Northern NJ was founded by Melanie J. Haga in 1990 in Morristown, NJ as an environmentally oriented computer recycling business.
-Back Thru The Future currently supports over 1000 clients primarily located in the Northeast United States.
+Back Thru The Future is certified as both a “Woman’s Owned Business” and SBA qualified Small Business.
+We currently support over 1000 clients primarily located in the Northeast United States.

-In 2002 the State of NJ classified all to-be disposed of electronics as a form of hazardous waste under the Universal Waste Rule.
-Universal Waste disposal is governed by Federal EPA handling regulations.
+In 2002 the State of NJ classified all to-be disposed of electronics as a form of hazardous waste under the Federal EPA’s Universal Waste Rule.
 The Federal EPA Universal Waste regulations require that anyone processing, recycling or disposing of a Universal Waste be a registered Universal Waste “destination” facility.
 We were one of the first computer recycling companies in the US to become a Federal EPA registered and NJ State DEP licensed Universal Waste consumer electronics destination facility.
 In NJ this license is called a Class D Universal Waste Consumer Electronics processing permit.
 All 50 States have adopted the Federal EPA Universal Waste handling regulations and as such Back Thru The Future® has the authority to issue legally valid environmental compliance certificates in all 50 states.

 In 2011 the State of NJ passed an E-Waste law banning all to-be disposed of electronics from landfills and requiring that they be recycled by an authorized electronic recycling company.
 Currently 24 other states have passed similar bills requiring the recycling of electronics and that the recycling be done by qualified responsible recyclers.
 We are 1 of 12 currently authorized electronically recycling facilities in NJ and our status as a Federal EPA registered Universal Waste destination facility qualifies us as a recognized responsible recycler in 24 other states.
 Back Thru The Future® provides environmentally compliant computer recycling services.
 We do not resell used computer equipment believing that the resale of a client’s computer equipment represents a potential ongoing environmental liability for the client.